GeorgeHernandez/GeorgeHernandez/Courage/BladeAnatomy.md

 - A **Sharp Edge** refers to a thin cutting edge.
 The edge should be hard (because there is less material), but in many case not so hard that it is difficult to resharpen.
   - The **[Hamon](https://en.wikipedia.org/wiki/Hamon_(swordsmithing))** ("edge pattern") of Japanese swords is a visible effect created on the blade by the hardening process between the harder cutting edge and the softer spine.
 - A **Sharp Point** refers to a narrow point.
 A sharp point is good for piercing, but a long thin point may be vulnerable to fracturing.
+- **Unsharpened Blades** have always existed, especially for practice gear.
+Edges can be thicker.
+Tips can be thickened (rolled, spatulated, covered)

 The **Veer** of a blade refers to how the front edge and back edge are straight, convex, or concave.
 - A **Straight** blade is not curved.
 E.g. a [Jian](https://en.wikipedia.org/wiki/Jian).